Let me introduce you to the dynamic brother/sister team, Lexi and Austin Petelski, who own General Pumice Products.

-These young and dynamic gardeners have recently acquired ownership of two California pumice mines and are here to help explain the differences between pumice and perlite.
+These young and dynamic gardeners own two California pumice mines and have offered to explain the differences between pumice and perlite.

 Those of you who love to plant succulents will especially appreciate pumice, as it not only helps absorb and slowly release water, but it helps aerate the soil at the same time.

 Pumice is a fantastic way to help prevent your succulent containers and water-sensitive plants (ie: leucadendrons, euphorbias, proteas, grevilleas) from sitting and drowning in pooled water.